Ferdinand Porsche: Military vehicles

+By the end of World War II, Volkswagen had built a total of 66,285 vehicles, of which 630 were for civilian use, which the Nazi elite appropriated.
+None of the 336,000 German citizens who completed their full down payment received a car.
+Their combined savings of over 380 million Reichsmark went to the war effort.
+In 1961, some deposit holders received a partial credit towards purchasing a new Volkswagen.

+Shortly after the beginning of the war on 1 September 1939, Ferdinand Porsche was appointed chairman of the :de:Panzerkommission, an advisory group of engineers and industrialists created by Adolf Hitler.
+He was removed in 1943 after his tank designs were widely considered a failure.

-Porsche produced a heavy tank design in 1942, the VK4501 also known as "Tiger (P)".
+Porsche produced a heavy tank prototype, VK 30.01 (P), which evolved into the VK 45.01 (P), also known as "Tiger (P)".
 Due to the complex nature of the drive system, a competing design from Henschel was chosen for production instead.
 Ninety chassis that had already been built were converted into self-propelled anti-tank guns; these were put into service in 1943 as the Panzerjäger Tiger (P) and known by the nickname "Ferdinand".

-The Ferdinand was driven by a hybrid electric powertrain, and was armed with a long barrel development of the 88mm anti-aircraft gun.
-The most common reason for losses was because the vehicle became stuck or broke down, and so the crews often had to destroy their own vehicles to avoid allowing them to be captured.
-It had a kill ratio of nearly 10:1, but as with most German wartime vehicles, lack of supplies made maintenance a serious problem, reducing the effectiveness of the vehicles, and forcing crews to destroy many otherwise operational vehicles.
+The Ferdinand was driven by a hybrid electric powertrain and was armed with a long-barreled development of the 88mm anti-aircraft gun.
+The most common reason for losses was that the vehicle became stuck or broke down, and so the crews often had to destroy their own vehicles to avoid allowing them to be captured.
+It had a kill ratio of nearly 10:1, but as with most German wartime vehicles, the lack of supplies made maintenance a serious problem, reducing the effectiveness of the vehicles and forcing crews to destroy many otherwise operational vehicles.